PTNobel/ptnobel.github.io/src/index.md

 as the instructor I revised the class content and lecture slides for the first time in over two decades.
 The new slides are available [here](https://web.stanford.edu/class/ee364a/lectures.html).

+In the summer of 2024, I worked at [Gridmatic](https://www.gridmatic.com/) on applying differentiable optimization in energy markets.
+In undergrad, I interned at Apple working on embedded systems and scientific computing and at HP working on data infrastructure.

-During the summer of 2022 and part-time since, I am a Visiting Scholar at UC Berkeley working with [Riley Murray](https://rileyjmurray.wordpress.com/), Professor [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/), and Professor Jim Demmel on randomized numerical linear algebra as part of the [BALLISTIC Project](https://www.netlib.org/lapack/lawnspdf/lawn297.pdf).
+During the summer of 2022 and part-time till the summer of 2024, I was a Visiting Scholar at UC Berkeley working with [Riley Murray](https://rileyjmurray.wordpress.com/), Professor [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/), and Professor Jim Demmel on randomized numerical linear algebra as part of the [BALLISTIC Project](https://www.netlib.org/lapack/lawnspdf/lawn297.pdf).

 Prior to attending Stanford, I was a Regents' and Chancellor's Scholar at UC Berkeley where I earned a Bachelors of Science in Electrical Engineering and Computer Science (EECS).
 I worked with Professor [Jaijeet Roychowdhury](https://jaijeet.github.io/jrpages/index.html) on system theory and numerical methods.
 In Spring 2021, I was the sole TA for [EECS219A](https://aam.roychowdhury.net/classWiki/tiki-index.php?page=EECS219A-Spring-2021), Berkeley's graduate numerical simulation and modeling class.

 # Papers

-* **P. Nobel**, D. LeJeune, E. Candès.
-RandALO: Out-of-sample Risk Estimation in No Time Flat. [arXiv:2409.09781 [math.ST]](https://arxiv.org/abs/2409.09781)
+* **P. Nobel**, D. LeJeune, E. Candès, RandALO: Out-of-sample Risk Estimation in No Time Flat. [arXiv:2409.09781 [math.ST]](https://arxiv.org/abs/2409.09781)
 * T. Marcucci, **P. Nobel**, R. Tedrake, S. Boyd, Fast Path Planning Through Large Collections of Safe Boxes.
 *IEEE Transactions on Robotics*.
 2024. <https://ieeexplore.ieee.org/document/10612232>
-* J. Sun, Y Jiang, J Qiu, **P. Nobel**, M. Kochenderfer, M. Schwager, Conformal Prediction for Uncertainty-Aware Planning with Diffusion Dynamics Model.
+* J. Sun, Y. Jiang, J. Qiu, **P. Nobel**, M. Kochenderfer, M. Schwager, Conformal Prediction for Uncertainty-Aware Planning with Diffusion Dynamics Model.
               *NeurIPS 2023*. <https://neurips.cc/virtual/2023/poster/71449>
 * **P. Nobel**, E. Candès, S. Boyd, Tractable Evaluation of Stein's Unbiased Risk Estimate for Convex Regularizers. *IEEE Transactions on Signal Processing*.
 2023. <https://doi.org/10.1109/TSP.2023.3323046>